-An entry-level course designed for professionals working in significantly remote settings for days or weeks.
+An advanced-level course designed for EMS professionals working in remote environments.

 Global Emergency Medics (GEM) and Wilderness Medical Associates (WMA)